mila-iqia/blocks-examples/reverse_words/README.rst

 The default training data is the Google Billion Word corpus, which you should download and put to the path indicated in your .fuelrc file.

+As an example, the first sentence should be transformed into the second:

+* "The quick brown fox jumps over the lazy dog." <- INPUT
+* "eht kciuq nworb xof spmuj revo eht yzal god." <- OUTPUT

 The bulk of the functionality of the code is in the ``__init__.py`` file.

 Structure of the Data
 --------------------------